 The program is open to all instructional faculty and staff from any IU campus, school, or regional center.
 Participants who complete 6 or more engagements (including at least 2 workshops) will earn a DGI AI/GenAI digital badge and receive an accompanying professional development letter of completion.

-Each session (minus the speed encounter) will occur at 2pm ET on designated Mondays in September, October, and November this semester.
+Each session (minus the speed encounters) will occur at 2pm ET on designated Mondays in September, October, and November this semester.
 Programming will alternate between webinar and workshop events, with workshops offering hands-on extensions of the previous webinar conversations and considerations.

 Sign up Below!
 Participants must register for each session individually: select a session and in the drop down content click Register.